 This is the Yosemite Valley map showing the developed areas and trails of Yosemite Valley in greater detail.
 Click the image to view the full size JPG (800 kb) or download the PDF (300 kb).

 If you’re doing Yosemite just by car, the free maps below will be sufficient.
 If you’re doing a lot of hiking or any overnight trip, you’ll want to purchase a detailed trail map, such as the National Geographic Trails Illustrated map or the fantastic Tom Harrison map.
 Neither of these maps is detailed enough for off-trail travel, so you’ll want the large-scale Trails Illustrated four-pack bundle if you’re heading cross-country.

-This is the Glacier Point area trail map, showing Glacier Point Road area hiking trails including Sentinel Dome, Taft Point, Dewey Point, and Ostrander Lake.
-Click the image to view the full size JPG (750 kb).
+This is the Glacier Point area trail map (750 kb), showing Glacier Point Road area hiking trails including Sentinel Dome, Taft Point, Dewey Point, and Ostrander Lake.
+(Sentinel Dome and Taft Point are my favorites.)

-Here’s a Mariposa Grove trail map, showing trails to the Grizzly Giant, California Tunnel Tree, and more.
-(The grove is closed for restoration and will reopen in 2017.)
-Click the image to view a full size GIF (100 kb).
+Here’s a Mariposa Grove trail map (100 kb), showing trails to the Grizzly Giant, California Tunnel Tree, and more.
+(The Mariposa Grove is currently closed for restoration and will reopen later in 2017.)

 Yosemite winter maps

-The Badger Pass map shows a very general outline of the Badger Pass ski area.
+The Badger Pass map (60 kb) shows a very general outline of the Badger Pass ski area, including lifts, lodge, and parking.
 If you want a bit more detail on the infrastructure, check out the map below.
-Click the image to view a full size GIF (60 kb).

 Yosemite lodging maps